IFRA-Cranfield/ros2_RobotSimulation/README.md

 ## Contributing

 Please find below a list of potential improvements and new features that have been identified for this repository:
-* Create a ROS2.0 Humble branch for ros2_RobotSimulation.
 * Improve the ros2_grasping package.
 The attaching/detaching feature works well in Gazebo, but the movement (in simulation) is not very clean.
 The Action Server subscribes to the motion of the end-effector and replicates it into the object selected, and this is not the cleanest way to simulate a pick and place task.
 * Implement cartesian speed control.
 The speed control works well for all ROS2 Robot Triggers, except for the MoveL motion.
 This is because MoveIt!2 generates a custom (linear) trajectory in this case, where joint speed control is not applicable.
 A linear speed control feature has been identified in ROS1, but it is missing in ROS2.
 * Remove all unnecessary warnings/logs when launching the robot simulation environments.